-If you are separated and ready to finalise your divorce, Attwood Marshall Lawyers can help you achieve the most positive outcome and assist you in navigating one of life’s most stressful events.
+If you are separated from your former spouse, and are ready to finalise your divorce, Attwood Marshall Lawyers can help you achieve the most positive outcome and assist you in navigating one of life’s most stressful events.

 Divorce can have you feeling a spectrum of emotions, which can add a layer of complexity to divorce proceedings.
 Our experienced family lawyers can assist you with preparing and lodging, or responding to, an Application for Divorce.